Ramsi-K/free-genai-bootcamp-2025/journal.md

 ## Week 1

+### Day 23-24: February 23-24, 2025

+Final stretch of the Lang Portal backend.
+After weeks of AI-assisted development, the system was functional, with 100% of model tests and 75% of handler integration tests passing, enough to meet the bootcamp requirement.
+The remaining issues were all tied to study session and activity tracking:

+- **Study session** relations were inconsistent (group_id missing, incorrect state tracking).
+- **Quick stats** calculations were unreliable (progress tracking errors).
+- **Sentence practice** validation was failing (exact/partial match mismatches).
+- **Study session** integration tests weren’t returning expected values.

+Tried fixing these, but each attempted solution broke something else.
+After hours of debugging AI-generated logic, it became clear that this backend wasn’t something I even understood.
+Every line of code had been written by an AI assistant, without manual research, external docs, or traditional debugging.

+*Final decision:* Leaving the last stable commit.
+No forced fixes, no artificial patches.
+The experiment is done.
+AI can accelerate coding, but it can’t replace deep system understanding.

 ### Day 22: February 22, 2025

 Backend is fully up and running.
 All tables initialize correctly, and data is seeding independently.
 Curl tests confirmed that API endpoints are returning the correct outputs.